Māori culture: Introduced foods

 The introduction of European foods changed many aspects of Māori agriculture.
 Under tradition, Māori agriculture land was abandoned after a few crops because of reduced production.
 This was the common pattern apart from a few very fertile alluvial river valleys.
 Fertiliser was not used although Māori had devised various techniques to enhance production such as the addition of pumice or similar materials to improve drainage on heavy soils.
 Māori allowed gardens to revert to shrubs and plantations were shifted to another area.
-The introduction of foreign weeds which thrived was a significant issue from the 1820s but offset by the widespread growth of the introduced potato, the traditional varieties of which are still grown and known as taewa or Māori potatoes.
+The introduction of foreign weeds which thrived was a significant issue from the 1820s but offset by the widespread growth of the introduced potato, emerging traditional varieties of which are still grown and known as taewa.

 European farms and the methods they used became a cultural and economic magnet for Māori in the North, in Auckland and later in the Te Awamutu area of the Waikato.
 Under the tuition of missionaries, Māori learnt to mass-produce food, especially potatoes, far in excess of their own needs for trading into the late 1850s.
 In 1858 European numbers equalled Māori numbers and increasingly European farmers were able to supply towns such as Auckland.
 At the same time the strong market demand for supplying food to the gold rush markets in Australia and California ended.